OlutolaFakehinde/Car-Energy-Tableau-/README.md

 ![](Olutoal_car_energy_T3.png)

-This shows various place Olutola was purchasing his fuel.
+This shows many places Olutola purchased his fuel within the period under consideration.
 It can be seen that most purchases were done at TESCO-D, which reflected the Supermarket Olutola used regularly because of his dwelling, followed by TESCO-M where Olutola worked.

 ## Conclusion